Our Adoption Story

 Flash forward to a dark, cold January night.
 Mike and I had ventured out into the cold to visit our friends who’d just had a baby.
 We arrived at the perfect timing: feeding time.

 As we sat in the birthing center’s waiting room and stared at the posters and flyers surrounding us, something didn’t feel right.

 Our paperwork was almost complete and we were going “active” with our adoption agency any day.
 Pregnant birth mothers were about to see our profile and consider us as future parents.
+Our adoption story was becoming real.
 I was mentally preparing myself to sit in another waiting room when our child was born, but I couldn’t fathom it.

 “I can’t picture us doing this - sitting here and it’s our baby back there,” I told Mike as we waited.
 He agreed - something felt off.

 Our friend’s “new dad” smile broke our pondering as he waved at us down the hallway.
 We headed to their room and soon our arms became full with their new bundle of joy.
 I heard my phone vibrating in my coat pocket, it was across the room, but I ignored it until we left.

 While walking back into the cold and toward the car, I checked my phone and read a life-changing text message.
 Good friends were asking us to meet before church the next day… there was a baby who needed a home.